-NorDig IRDs supporting HE-AAC shall be capable of providing the following formats on the HDMI output connector from a HE-AAC bitstream (see chapter 16 for factory default settings):
+Where HDMI, HDMI ARC (or eARC) is implemented, NorDig IRDs supporting HE-AAC shall be capable of providing the following formats from a HE-AAC bitstream (see chapter 16 for factory default settings):

 - Re-encoding to AC-3 or DTS bitstream. - Decoded and downmixed (if > 2 channels) to PCM stereo bitstream.